 One of the first steps in making it is mashing the bananas.
 All you need to do is put the bananas in a mixing bowl and mash them with a fork until they’re pretty smooth.
 They’ll still have small small chunks, but that’s actually what you want.

-The next step is to mix in the melted butter.
+The next step is to mix melted butter into the mashed bananas.
 It probably doesn’t matter so much what order you mix things in.
 But this order gets it nice and wet before you start adding the dry ingredients.

 Next comes an egg.
 Beat it and stir it into the mixture.